Although a will is intended to outline a person’s last wishes in full, settling an estate can nevertheless be a complicated process.

 If a spouse or child of the deceased challenges the contents of the will under the Wills Variation Act, the process could hold up estate dispersal for a significant period of time.
 If a judge rules that the will should be varied, then the beneficiaries and bequests will be affected.

-Wills and estates lawyers are available at DBM’s Burnaby, Sechelt, and Coquitlam law offices.
+Wills and estates lawyers are available at DBM’s Burnaby, Vancouver and Coquitlam law offices.